 Auto accidents can cause a lot of damage, both physically and emotionally.
-If you've been in an accident, you may be feeling overwhelmed and unsure of what to do next.
+If you’ve been a vehicle occupant in an accident, you may feel overwhelmed and unsure of what to do next.

-That's where our free legal consultation comes in.
-Our Chicago attorneys can help you understand your rights and options, and we may help you get the financial compensation you deserve.
+That’s where the free legal consultation of our law firm comes in.
+Our Chicago auto defect lawyers can help you understand your rights and options and help you get the financial compensation you deserve.

-When you are injured because of a defective car,truck, or motorcycle, you may file a lawsuit against the vehicle's manufacturer.
+When you are injured because of a defective car, truck, or motorcycle, you may file a lawsuit against the auto manufacturer.
 A faulty vehicle can cause severe injuries and even death in some cases.

 Here are the basic steps involved in filing a defective car lawsuit:

-- Gather evidence of the defect: Such as photographs of the car, receipts for repairs, and any other evidence that supports your claim
+- Gather evidence of the defect: Such as photographs of the car, receipts for repairs, and any other evidence supporting your claim

-- Consult with an attorney: It is crucial to speak with an attorney specializing in defective cars lawsuits.
-They will advise you on the best course of action and help you file a lawsuit.
+- Consult with an auto defect attorney: Speak with a product liability lawyer specializing in auto defect lawsuits.
+They will advise you on the best action and help you file a lawsuit.

-- File a lawsuit: It must be done in a court of law
+- File a lawsuit against the auto manufacturers: It must be done in a court of law.

-At the law office of Rosenfeld Injury Lawyers, LLC, we offer a free case evaluation to help you determine whether you have a valid claim.
+We offer a free case evaluation at Rosenfeld Injury Lawyers, LLC to help you determine whether you have a valid claim.

-In general, plaintiffs in defective vehicle lawsuits can seek damages for:
+In general, plaintiffs in auto defect lawsuits can seek damages for:

 - Medical expenses